Fullchee/public-notes/content/Burnout book notes.md

 >Ability to move fluidly through cycles of being human

 >[!question]- Burnout technical definition (3)
->1. emotional exhaustion
+>1. **emotional exhaustion**
->	 fatigue from caring too much for too long
+>	- fatigue from caring too much for too long
 >2. depersonalization
->	 depletion of empathy, caring and compassion
+>	- depletion of empathy, caring and compassion
 >3. no sense of accomplishment
->	 unconquerable sense of futility
+>	- unconquerable sense of futility
->	 nothing you do makes any difference
+>	- nothing you do makes any difference

 >[!question]- What's an emotion
 >- whole body reaction to stimulus